acconeer/acconeer-python-exploration/docs/getting_started/setting_up_and_running_et.rst

       interested in scripting and using the :doc:`Python API </exploration_tool/api/index>`, you can install the `Exploration Tool Python package <et_pypi_>`_:

-      If not already installed, install Python by following the video-/PDF guides above or go to `python.org <https://www.python.org/downloads/>`_
+      If not already installed, install Python by following the video-/PDF guides at the bottom of the page or go to `python.org <https://www.python.org/downloads/>`_

       .. code-block::